flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 Edit the variables as follows:
 - \c FC The fortran compiler

-This has been tested with gfortran 4.8.2
+This has been tested with gfortran 4.8.2, crayftn 8.2.6 and ifort 14.0.1.106

 - \c FCOPTS The options for the fortran compiler
 - \c LIB_LIST The libraries to be called.
 Note this must include BLAS and LAPACK

+- \c MODFLAG The flag to specify where module files should be placed by the fortran complier.
+Examples are
+  - \c gfortran: -J
+  - \c ifort: -module
+  - \c crayftn: -em -J

 To compile the source code, simply then type the command
 \code{.sh}